THE BOGUS DOCTOR SCANDAL A DARK CHAPTER THAT THE RIBBON CANNOT ERASE MT AGRAWAL HOSPITAL: A RIBBON-CUTTING RUSH, A SCAM UNANSWERED

 NEWS ANALYSIS | Mulund, Mumbai | 14 December 2025

-As Brihanmumbai Municipal Corporation elections knock at the door, the long-delayed redevelopment of Smt.
-Mansadevi Tulsiram Agrawal Municipal Hospital, Mulund (West) is suddenly finding urgency.
-The hospital is scheduled for inauguration tomorrow - a timing critics describe as politically convenient rather than administratively credible.
+As the Brihanmumbai Municipal Corporation elections approach, the long-delayed redevelopment of Smt.
+Mansadevi Tulsiram Agrawal Municipal Hospital, Mulund (West) is suddenly gaining urgency.
+The hospital is set for inauguration tomorrow.
+Critics describe this timing as politically convenient rather than administratively credible.

 From Public Hospital to Political Showcase

-Established in 1958 as a modest 25-bed civic hospital, MT Agrawal eventually expanded to around 110 beds before being declared structurally unsafe in 2015.
-What followed was nearly a decade of stalled redevelopment, scrapped tenders, cost escalations and shifting deadlines.
+Established in 1958 as a modest 25-bed civic hospital, MT Agrawal eventually expanded to around 110 beds.
+However, it was declared structurally unsafe in 2015.
+What followed was nearly a decade of stalled redevelopment, scrapped tenders, cost escalations, and shifting deadlines.

-While BMC budgets around 2020–21 projected approximately ₹457 crore for redevelopment, RTI activists and civic watchdogs now allege that cumulative expenditure — including allied contracts and extensions — may have crossed ₹1,500 crore, though the corporation has yet to publish an audited, consolidated figure.
+While BMC budgets around 2020–21 projected approximately ₹457 crore for redevelopment, RTI activists and civic watchdogs now allege that cumulative expenditure—including allied contracts and extensions—may have crossed ₹1,500 crore.
+The corporation has yet to publish an audited, consolidated figure.

-Repeated tender cancellations, contractor changes and delayed execution ensured that real construction momentum began only after 2021 — making the sudden “completion” just days before elections raise serious eyebrows.
+Repeated tender cancellations, contractor changes, and delayed execution ensured that real construction momentum began only after 2021.
+This sudden “completion” just days before elections raises serious eyebrows.

 Tender Maze and the Shadow of Privatisation

-The hospital has remained at the centre of a persistent privatisation debate.
+The hospital has remained at the center of a persistent privatisation debate.
 In early 2025, BMC floated Public-Private Partnership (PPP) linked tenders for several hospitals, including MT Agrawal.
-While officials later denied a full-scale PPP takeover, documents indicate a “Civic Health Collaboration Model” under which private players will operate diagnostics, dialysis, blood bank and specialised services.
+While officials later denied a full-scale PPP takeover, documents indicate a “Civic Health Collaboration Model” under which private players will operate diagnostics, dialysis, blood bank, and specialized services.

 Bogus Doctor Scam: A Crime Still Unresolved